run-house/runhouse/tests/README.md

 test cases in multiple suites where appropriate (just importing the test case function is enough for PyTest to do this, so ignore warnings that the imports are unused).

+Runhouse uses Sky (which uses ssh) to communicate with the clusters it runs on (e.g. AWS EC2).
+Sky generates a keypair for you locally the first time you use it to communicate with a cluster, and for local container tests we take this key from `~/.ssh/sky-key` and copy it to the Docker containers such that Sky can communicate with them.

 To run a single test file with a given level, use a command like this:
 ```bash
 pytest -s -v --level "unit" tests/test_resources/test_resource.py